cossacklabs/hermes-core/README.md

 # Contributing to us

-If you're looking for something to contribute to and gain eternal respect, just pick the things in the [list of issues](https://github.com/cossacklabs/themis/issues) and let us know via [email](dev@cossacklabs.com) / through [Gitter](https://gitter.im/cossacklabs/themis), or raise an [Issue](https://github.com/cossacklabs/themis/issues) to make sure nobody's on it yet.
+If you're looking for something to contribute to and gain eternal respect, just pick the things in the [list of issues](https://github.com/cossacklabs/themis/issues).

+If you want to ask a technical question, feel free to raise an [issue](https://github.com/cossacklabs/themis/issues) or write an [email](mailto:dev@cossacklabs.com).

 To talk to the business wing of Cossack Labs Limited, drop us an [email](mailto:info@cossacklabs.com).